fakedrtom/SVAFotate/README.md

-annotation, the HET or HOM_ALT genotype counts corresponding to the SV with the AF of 0.63 are not necessarily going to be returned for the `Max_Het` and `Max_HomAlt` annotations unless they are also the maximum values from all matching SVs (in this case they likely would be given the wide disparity between AFs in all matching SVs).
+annotation, the HET or HOM_ALT genotype counts corresponding to the SV with the AF of 0.63 are not necessarily going to be returned for the `Max_Het` and `Max_HomAlt` annotations unless they are also the maximum values from all matching SVs (in this case they likely would be added given the wide disparity between AFs in all matching SVs).

 Beyond the defaults of SVAFotate are a number of optional parameters that may result in improved or more detailed annotations.